New U.S. ETFs to shield China stock investors from currency swings

 But an unexpected move in August by China to devalue its currency weighed on foreign investors’ returns.
 The second largest economy’s currency, also known as the renminbi, sank 2.3 percent this year against the U.S. dollar.

 After a move by China to allow more foreign investors in its domestic markets, the Vanguard Group Inc, a top ETF provider, said in June it plans to add Chinese A-shares to its broad-market Vanguard FTSE Emerging Markets ETF.
-(Reporting by Trevor Hunnicutt; Editing by David Gregorio)
+[L1N0YO1JQ]